PaoloScarponi/hackapizza/README.md

 ### Pre-Submission

-* Understand how to correctly process "Tutti a TARSvola" menu.
+* Generate the whole knowledge base again, fix issues if needed, and double-check for missing dishes.
-* Generate the whole knowledge base again.
+* Implement baseline query mechanism submitting all knowledge base and the question directly to the LLM.
-* Make the filters checks fuzzy at question-answering time.
+* Make the filters checks fuzzy at question-answering time (if needed).

 ### Post-Submission